ParisNeo/lollms_client/docs/md/lollms_discussion.md

 *   **`user_data_zone`**: For information specific to the user across multiple discussions (e.g., user preferences, persona details).
 *   **`discussion_data_zone`**: For information specific to the current discussion that might not be part of the direct chat (e.g., project details, specific instructions for this session).
 *   **`personality_data_zone`**: When using `LollmsPersonality`, this zone is populated with data specific to the loaded personality.
-*   **`memory`**: A long-term memory store that can accumulate knowledge extracted from discussions over time using the `memorize` method.
+*   **`memory`**: A long-term memory store.
+This zone holds the content of "memories" that have been explicitly loaded.
+The `memorize()` method analyzes a discussion and creates new, structured memories (e.g., about a problem and its solution) that can be managed and loaded into this zone.

 These zones are automatically included in the `lollms_text` export format, providing the LLM with relevant background context.

-### Artefacts: Managing Custom Content
+### Artefacts & Memories: Managing Custom Content

-Beyond conversation history, `LollmsDiscussion` allows you to embed, version, and manage custom content blobs called **Artefacts**.
-Artefacts are stored within the discussion's metadata and are ideal for tracking generated content like:
+Beyond conversation history, `LollmsDiscussion` allows you to manage custom content blobs called **Artefacts** and **Memories**.
+These are stored within the discussion's metadata and are ideal for tracking different kinds of generated or provided information:
-*   Documents (e.g., project briefs, summaries)
-*   Code snippets
-*   Configuration files (JSON, YAML)
-*   Any other structured text that evolves with the conversation.
+*   **Artefacts**: Best for version-controlled content that evolves with the conversation, such as documents, code snippets, or configuration files.
+They can be loaded into the `discussion_data_zone`.
+*   **Memories**: Designed to capture the essence of a discussion (e.g., a problem and its final solution).
+They are created by the `memorize()` method and can be loaded into the `memory` data zone to provide long-term context.

-This provides a structured way to manage outputs that are more than just a chat message, allowing you to track their versions, load them into the context for refinement, and export them with the discussion.
+This provides a structured way to manage and inject different types of contextual information into the LLM's prompt.

 ### Multi-Modality (Image Handling)